tcheukueppoo/maat/docs/gc.md

 Major problems faced during collection are the following:

-## Open upvalues scattered accross states own by different maatines.
+## Collection of open upvalues scattered across the states of a Maatine

-A Maatine has atleast one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of the state of another maatine, this former maatine can at anytime during runtime be destroyed or reused after it has finished what it was build for but before this has to happen, its open upvalues marked by living objects most be closed and painted black to avoid being collected but then it can be too late to do so.
+A Maatine has atleast one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state of this same maatine, the latter state may have not been marked and ends up collected but before this has to happen, its open upvalues that have been marked during the marking phase must be closed and painted black so that they cannot longer be collected during the sweeping phase.

-Though we said a maatine GC run is independent to GC runs from other maatines, solving this problem enforces us to do the following in each maatine's GC cycle:
+Solving this problem enforces us to do the following in each maatine's GC cycle:

-1.
+After all gray objects have been processed, all reachable states are now marked black, so go through this maatine's list of states with still opened upvalues and for each unmarked state, identify all its non-white open upvalues to mark the stack values they are pointing black, making them now reachable.
+Unless they'll get reached again before the sweeping phase, these unmarked states need to be out of the list of states with open upvalues as they are now considered as garbage.

+## Objects shared accross maatines.

+The fact that each maatine runs its garbage collector independently poses a real issue on objects shared across Maat's maatines.

+Possibly shared objects are:

+### Upvalues

+The state of a Maatine may have a closure with upvalues pointing to values in the stack of the state of another Maatine.
+Not only we have to sync access to this upvalues, we also have to make sure a maatine does not collect these values meanwhile some other maatines actually used them via closures and stuffs like that.

+### Cached Strings

+For memory efficiency, we have a global cache of strings and map of short strings with access to each of them synchronised.
+That said, a string might have been created by the state from a maatine and is later on reused by the state of another maatine.

+### Objects assigned to namespaces' global symbols.

+Content of global variables are obviously shared accross maatines as all states within every maatine can modify globals.

+To solve these problems,

 # Gen algorithm